MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     To move/rotate/scale an AnimatedEntity with recorded animations in a script, give that AnimatedEntity a parent (i.e. a Group Entity or Empty Object), set the parent's Motion to Animated.
 Then you can set position/rotation/scale on the parent in a script.

 !!!
 Hint Recorded animations can be nested in a hierachy
     Since Animated Entity records local position/rotation/scale, entities with recorded animations can be nested within a hierarchy.
 This means you can hand-animate a wheel to rotate, duplicate the wheel, set the wheels as children to car, and then hand-animate the car to drive around.
-You can script your car to animate on cue by calling `start()` on the car and its wheels on the same frame.
+You can also script your car to animate on cue by calling `start()` on the car and its wheels on the same frame.

 ### Interactive Entities